Worldschooling Group Trips and Cruises for Homeschoolers

 If you’re interested in joining a worldschooling group cruise, please contact us directly — we’re happy to help find the best cabin and get you connected.

-This structure allows families to connect, explore, and build community at their own pace — without added pressure or cost.
-If you’re looking for a more structured experience with daily guidance, one of our land-based trips may be a better fit.
+If you’re looking for a trip with daily guidance, structured schedules, and a dedicated tour leader, one of our land-based Worldschooling Journeys trips may be a better fit.

 Yes — but not in the traditional classroom sense.